olebole/irafdoc/doc/softools.mkpkg.rst

   <dd><br>
   Call the named mkpkg-file module as a subroutine.
-In most cases the called module will be in the current mkpkg-file, but the full module name syntax permits the module to be in any file of any subdirectory (<tt>"./file"</tt> references a different file in the current directory).
+In most cases the called module will be in the current mkpkg-file, but the full module name syntax permits the module to be in any file of any subdirectory (<span style="font-family: monospace;">"./file"</span> references a different file in the current directory).
 Arguments may be passed to the called module using the symbol definition facility; any symbols defined in this fashion are available to any modules called in turn by